ECheynet/FINO1_NORA3/README.md

 - **SST_FINO1_2009.mat**: Contains post-processed SST data derived from remote sensing measurements and buoys (BSH)
 - **Documentation.mlx**: A Matlab LiveScript that details data usage and facilitates the recreation of some paper figures[1].

 > **Note**: This is the preliminary version of this repository, and some bugs might still persist.
 Feedback and issue reporting are encouraged.
+Note that the time is also provided as datenum for those who want to download the dataset and use it in Python

 ## Figures from the Paper [1]
 1. **Figure 2**: Hourly mean wind speed at 51 m (left) and 101 m (right) estimated by NORA3 and NEWA versus the measurements from the FINO1 platform.
 Each data point stands for one hour, spanning from 2009-01-01 to 2009-12-31.